We think this movie stands out for:

 Powerful family films are rare, especially when most cinematic families consist of idiot husbands, their long-suffering wives, and annoyed kids.
 For once, forego the belly laughs (although the film offers plenty of funny moments) and experience the touching journey that is The Namesake.

 Families can talk about the movie's themes of immigration and identity.
 If your family is from another country, discuss what makes your cultural heritage distinct.

 Kids: Do you feel like Gogol and Sonia when it comes to your customs?
 And if you aren't from another country, what parts of the relationship between parents and kids are universal?

 Families can also discuss how the media treat other cultures -- and immigrants -- in general.
-Do some groups get treated differently than others?
+Do some groups get treated differently from others?
 Why?

 - Cast: Irrfan Khan, Jacinda Barrett, Kal Penn